calendee/vulcan/README.md

 6. Open your dev tools
 7. You should now have a Firebase tab

+Vulcan is also available in the [Chrome Store](https://chrome.google.com/webstore/detail/vulcan-by-firebase/oippbnlmebalopjbkemajgfbglcjhnbl?utm_source=chrome-ntp-icon)

 ## Development
 We use grunt for our build process.
-You can use the following commmands:
+You can use the following commands:

-- **grunt server** - builds the web environment and runs the server on localhost:8000 with live reload.
+- **grunt server** - Runs the demo on http://localhost:8000
 - **grunt** - builds both web and chrome extension production ready files.